Fiserv/reporting/docs/getting-started.md

 #### Prepaid Unclaimed Property

 For customers using our closed loop ValueLink product, the following information is available.
 Prepaid account balances are snapshotted on a rolling 30-day basis.
-Information (age of the card, time since last activity) associated with accounts with non-zero balances is available through this interface...
+Information (age of the card, time since last activity) associated with accounts with non-zero balances is available through this interface.